mysql/mysql-utilities/doc/command/proc.rst

    >>> grep = ProcessGrep(matches=[(USER, "mats")], actions=[KILL_QUERY])
    >>> grep.execute("root@server-1.example.com", "root@server-2.example.com")

-   :param matches: Sequence of fields to compare.
-All fields have to
+   :param matches: Sequence of field comparison conditions.
+In each
-                   match for the process to match.
+                   condition, *var* is one of the constants listed earlier and *pat* is a pattern.
+All field conditions must match for the process to match.

-   :type matches: List of *(var, pat)* pairs, where *var* is one of the
+   :type matches: List of *(var, pat)* pairs
-                  constants listed earlier and *pat* is a pattern.

    .. method:: sql([only_body=False])